Murphy, North Carolina: Etymology and history

 In 1836, during the Cherokee removal known as the Trail of Tears, the United States army built Fort Butler in what is today Murphy.
 Fort Butler was used as the main collection point by the government for Cherokee east of the mountains.
 From Fort Butler, the Cherokee were taken over the mountains on the Unicoi Turnpike to the main internment camps at Fort Cass (today Charleston, Tennessee), prior to their forcible removal to territory west of the Mississippi River, in what became known as Indian Territory (today's Oklahoma).

 Today, the Unicoi Turnpike is known as the Joe Brown Highway.
 There are no visible remains of Fort Butler, but the site can be visited and historical markers provide facts and interpretation about its history.
 In addition, the Cherokee County Historical Museum, located in Murphy, provides information about the Trail of Tears.

+A 400-acre tract was surveyed for the town of Murphy in 1837.
 Cherokee County was formed in 1839 from a portion of Macon County, but Murphy was not incorporated as the county seat until 1851.
+Harshaw Chapel, the oldest surviving building in Murphy, was constructed in 1869.

-Murphy was once the terminus of two train lines.
-The Mineral Bluff, Georgia spur line (L&N Railroad) came from North Georgia, and the Murphy Branch (Southern Railroad) came from Asheville.
-The L&N line was removed in the mid-1980s.
-The tracks for the Murphy Branch remain but are inoperable.
-This line has been idle since the mid-1990s, when the Great Smoky Mountain Railroad discontinued service between Murphy and Andrews.
-The track and right-of-way are still in place, owned by the North Carolina Department of Transportation.
-The L&N Depot, located southwest of downtown Murphy, is used as a community center.
+In 1888, the railroad reached Murphy, with Georgia and North Carolina Railroad's narrow gauge line built from Marietta, Georgia.
+In 1891, Southern Railway connected Murphy to Asheville via the Murphy Branch.
+The L&N line from Georgia was removed in the mid-1980s.
+The Great Smoky Mountains Railroad ran excursions to Murphy on the Murphy Branch between 1988 and 1995.
+Today the track and right-of-way are still in place, owned by the North Carolina Department of Transportation, but the line is inoperable.
+The L&N Depot, built southwest of downtown Murphy in 1901, has been refurbished as a community center.

+20th century to present

+Murphy began getting paved streets in 1917.
+The first paved road from Murphy to Georgia opened five years later.
+A highway from Murphy to Asheville opened in 1926.